ACCA Qualification: Everything You Need to Know for a Global Accounting Career

 This level aims to equip students with the fundamental skills necessary for the more advanced levels of study, ensuring they are well-prepared to tackle complex topics in subsequent modules.

-Applied Skills Level
+2. ACCA Applied Skills Level

 The Applied Skills Level builds on foundational knowledge and covers critical areas that are essential for a career in accounting.
 The subjects include: